-To reduce the risk of skin rash, a low dose of nevirapine is given for the first 14 days of treatment.
-If you get a skin rash during the first 14 days of nevirapine treatment, call your health care provider right away.
-Do not increase your nevirapine dose to 2 times a day if you have a rash.
+To reduce the risk of skin rash, only oneof immediate-release nevirapine is given each day for the first 14 days of treatment.
+If you do not have any reactions to nevirapine during the 14-day lead-in period, follow your health care provider’s instructions for taking two immediate-release nevirapine doses a day or switching to extended-release nevirapine.
+If you get a skin rash during the 14-day lead-in period, call your health care provider right away.
+Do not increase your nevirapine dose to two times a day or switch to taking nevirapine extended-release tablets if you have a rash.

 Never take more than one form of nevirapine at the same time.

 The extended-release tablets should be swallowed whole and should not be chewed, crushed, or divided.
-Do not start taking nevirapine extended-release tablets if you have a rash.

 Nevirapine oral suspension is a liquid.
 Shake it gently before each use, and use an oral dosing syringe or dosing cup to measure the right dose.
-If the dose is less than 1 teaspoon (5 mL), use a syringe to measure the dose.
+If the dose is less than one teaspoon (5 mL), use a syringe to measure the dose.
 (Ask your pharmacist for a syringe or dosing cup if you do not have one.)
 After drinking the medicine, fill the dosing cup with water and drink it to make sure you get all the medicine.

 Always take nevirapine in combination with other HIV medicines.